-In addition to mechanisms discussed under the identification of language needs section below, the Kitsap County Superior and Juvenile Courts will track this internal data in a case management system where available, and/or case files if case management is not automated.
+In addition to mechanisms discussed under the identification of language needs section below, the Kitsap County District Court will track this internal data in a case management system where available, and/or case files if case management is not automated.
 On a yearly basis, the court will analyze the data collected to identify whether services requested are in fact provided, assist in the allocation of language access resources, and identify gaps in the provision of services to address future needs.

-The Kitsap County Superior and Juvenile Courts will send the final data compilation and analyses in the form of a biennial report to the Washington State Court Interpreter Commission to assist the Commission in monitoring the court's Language Access Plan, identification of interpreter training and certification strategies, and other tools to assist the AOC and local courts in the provision of language access services.
+The Kitsap County District Court will send the final data compilation and analyses in the form of a biennial report to the Washington State Court Interpreter Commission to assist the Commission in monitoring of the court's Language Access Plan, identification of interpreter training and certification strategies, and other tools to assist the AOC and local courts in the provision of language access services.